-All Bel&Bo employees were informed of FWF membership on the basis of presentations, meetings, internal memos, etc. The managers and full-time vendors are given a detailed annual presentation and clearly convey this message to all of the sales team and customers.
-Questions and input from personnel, customers and third parties are handled at head office by telephone, fax, in meetings and working groups, ...

-FWF is also covered in the training of new employees.
+All Bel&Bo employees have been informed about the FWF membership via presentations, meetings, internal memos, etc. Shop staff, office staff and warehouse staff are given an annual CSR presentation at the headquarters and clearly transmit the message to the whole sales team and the customers.
+Questions and input from staff members, customers and third parties are dealt with at headquarters over the phone, by mail, in meetings, work groups, etc. FWF is also discussed in the training of new employees.

-Bel&Bo agents are personally informed in detail via meetings and e-mail of our commitment to membership of FWF and the specific impact this has on them.
+The Bel&Bo agents are informed personally via e-mails and in detail through meetings about our commitment and membership of Fair Wear Foundation and the specific impact this has on them.